Benjamin-2804/Benjamin-2804/README.md

 •  Goal: To become a skilled and competent Web and Mobile Application Developer

-•  Interested in Website development and UI/UX Design
+•  Interested in Web development and UI/UX Design

  💡 Skills: